rpraka/Futures-Visualization-Pipeline/README.md

 **Section 2** demonstrates processing techniques with non-time-indexed data, using chunking techniques and time-reindexing since the data sampling frequency is quite high.
 It also reveals techniques for interpretable visualizations with multiple superimposed indicator series.

 ## Visualization
 Below is a representative summary of the type of visualizations one can create after following this pipeline.
+See Sections 1 and 2 of _Futures_Visualization_Pipeline.ipynb_ for details behind each visualization technique.

 ### Time-Indexed Charting
 ### 1 Minute Charts Aggregated by Day, Filtered by Cash Session